 The Amazing Blue Elderberry, Thank you, Charlotte Clarke, for the delicious recipes!

-I began working with this shrub when I lived in the Sierra's where I discovered the local Miwok community has used that blue elderberry extensively for many thousands of years.
-This useful shrub is an important part of their material and musical culture.
+I began learning about this shrub when I lived in the mountains of the Sierra Nevada.
+I discovered the local Miwok community used Blue Elderberry extensively for thousands of years.
+This useful shrub is of foremost importance to the Miwok culture.

 Elderberry Blowgun

-Shorter straight sections of the wood are split part way and hollowed out for clapper stick.
-(A musical instrument enjoyed by the Pomo and Miwok peoples.)
+Shorter straight sections of the wood are split part way and hollowed out for a Clapper Stick, a musical instrument enjoyed by the Miwok people.

 Green Elderberry Bark

-If you are using the elderberry stalks green, you will want to carve off, strip, scrape, and remove all the green bark, and let the wood dry some.
-A spindle made from the elderberry is excellent either for the bow drill or hand drill friction fire making process.
+If you are using the Elderberry stalks green, you will want to carve off, strip, scrape, remove all the green bark, and let the wood dry some.
+A spindle from the Elderberry is excellent for the bow drill or hand drill friction fire-making process.

 Elderberry Hand Drill Spindle

-If you are a fan of the Man vs. Wild or Born Survivor series with Bear Grylls, Bear made a Hand Drill fire in the Sierra episode using a long slender spindle from the wild blue elderberry.
+If you are a fan of the Man vs. Wild or Born Survivor series with Bear Grylls, Bear made a Hand Drill fire in the Sierra episode using a long slender spindle from the wild Blue Elderberry.
+An Elderberry spindle is an excellent choice for success for a bow drill or hand drill fire.

 Leave Berries for Wildlife!

-The berries are eaten by, Western blackbird, House Finch, Red-Shafted Flicker, Ash-Throated Flycatcher, Black Headed Grosbeak, Scrub and Steller Jays, Ruby-crowned Kinglet, Bullock’s, and Hooded Oriole, and Phainopepla.
-Please leave some berries for the bears too.
+Elderberries are food for, Western blackbird, House Finch, Red-Shafted Flicker, Ash-Throated Flycatcher, Black Headed Grosbeak, Scrub and Steller Jays, Ruby-crowned Kinglet, Bullock’s, and Hooded Oriole, and Phainopepla.
+Don't forget the Bears!
+Leave berries for the bears too.

 Remember; positively identify any plant before use, edible, medicinal, or utilitarian application.